-Naturally, Etosha Pan is the main event when it comes to Etosha National Park.
+Naturally, aside from the wildlife, Etosha Pan is the other main event when it comes to Etosha National Park.
 This vast saltpan, shimmering in shades of green and white, has fascinated travellers since 1851.

 It is believed that the pan was formed 100 million years ago and is the remains of a massive lake.
 Thousands of years ago, upheaval of the earth’s tectonic plates changed the course of the Kunene River, which choked the lake and caused it to disappear.